greg-raven/Department-21/_posts/2010-11-03-thats-one-question-too-many.md

 ---
-title: 'That&#8217;s one question too many'
+title: 'That’s one question too many'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2010/11/thats-one-question-too-many.html
 ---

 A young Arab asks his father: “What is this weird hat that we are wearing?”